PrincessofdaSpookiest/cpu6502/README.md

 ## Features:

-- All documented NMOS 6502 opcodes
+- All 65C02 opcodes

 ## To do:

-- Implement 65C02 opcodes
-- Add cycle count
+- Add cycle counts
-- Further testing; decimal mode has yet to be tested.
+- Test extra 65C02 opcodes and decimal mode

 ### Special thanks to: